seud0nym/sigenergy2mqtt/README.md

   - The MQTT topic to which to subscribe to obtain the production data for the third-party device.
 - `SIGENERGY2MQTT_SMARTPORT_MQTT_GAIN` :
   - The gain to be applied to the production data for the third-party device obtained from the MQTT topic. (e.g. 1000 if the data is in kW) Default is 1 (Watts).
+- `SIGENERGY2MQTT_SCAN_INTERVAL_LOW` :
+  - The scan interval in seconds for Modbus registers that are to be scanned at a low frequency.
+Default is 600 (seconds), and the minimum value is 300.
+- `SIGENERGY2MQTT_SCAN_INTERVAL_MEDIUM` :
+  - The scan interval in seconds for Modbus registers that are to be scanned at a medium frequency.
+Default is 60 (seconds), and the minimum value is 30.
+- `SIGENERGY2MQTT_SCAN_INTERVAL_HIGH` :
+  - The scan interval in seconds for Modbus registers that are to be scanned at a high frequency.
+Default is 10 (seconds), and the minimum value is 5.
+- `SIGENERGY2MQTT_SCAN_INTERVAL_REALTIME` :
+  - The scan interval in seconds for Modbus registers that are to be scanned in near-real time.
+Default is 5 (seconds), and the minimum value is 1.
 - `SIGENERGY2MQTT_PVOUTPUT_ENABLED` :
   - Set to 'true' to enable status updates to PVOutput.
 - `SIGENERGY2MQTT_PVOUTPUT_API_KEY` :